Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Image Source: workato.com

-Workato is a cloud-based integration and automation platform that many companies use to link apps and run business processes with less manual effort.
-IT teams and non-technical staff who need results without heavy coding often use it.
+Workato is a cloud-based integration and automation platform that many companies use to link apps and run critical business processes with less manual effort.
+Both IT teams and non-technical staff who need results without heavy coding often use it.

 The platform runs on "recipes," which are automated workflows triggered by events like a new lead in Salesforce or a message in Slack.
-These recipes update records, send alerts, or connect across systems, and you can customize them through pre-built connectors or build with the SDK.
+These recipes can update records, send alerts, or connect systems, and you can customize them through pre-built connectors or build with the SDK.

 Beyond recipes, Workato stands out in: